Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/SHOULDNOT id="rust-api-naming-abbreviation" %} use abbreviations unless necessary or when they are commonly used and understood.
 For example, `iot` is used since it is a commonly understood industry term; however, using `kv` for Key Vault would not be allowed since `kv` is not commonly used to refer to Key Vault.

+With mixed casing like "IoT", consider the following guidelines:

+* For module and method names, always use lowercase e.g., `get_iot_device()`.
+* For type names, use PascalCase e.g., `IotClient`.

 {% include requirement/MUST id="rust-api-dependencies" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of [centrally managed dependencies][rust-lang-dependencies].

 ### Service Client {#rust-client}